tdtin95/smartchoice/README.md

 ## Product Apdater Service

 Access to 3rd parties' api/library, this service role plays as adapter that call 3rd parties, other services do not allowed to use or call directly to 3rd api.
-The benefit it will standardlize the result that we get from 3rd to actual information we want to achieve and return them in the same structure as we define in product-adapter-service.
-In the future if we want to add more provider or their apis are changes, we just need to update product-adapter-service, other services do not need to care, that means we narrow the risk and maintainance cost.
+The benefit is that it will standardlize the result that we get from 3rd to actual information we want to achieve and return them in the same structure as we define in product-adapter-service.
+In the future if we want to add more provider or their apis are changed, we just need to update product-adapter-service, other services do not need to care, that means we narrow the risk and maintainance cost.
 ### Service Design

 Each call to 3rd will be charged, we need to reduced making call to 3rd api as much as possible.
 Since all the data must be completely returned from 3rd parties before the API can return to the website, we can asynchronously call to those apis and temporary cache the result base on **product name and provider name** to reduce to call to 3rd in short time, if one of those providers is unreachable or down, we just need to retry to call on that service, the result from other providers that we succesfully called before will be get from cache, instead of remake the full call of all providers.
 So what we need are :

 - Short-tearm storage
 - Fast read time
-- List of product stored base on product namd and its provider
+- List of product stored base on product name and its provider

 A HashMap database structure as **REDIS** seems to meet our requirement.